Assistant Professor - Africana Studies

 - Inter-American Foundation (IAF) Grassroots Development Dissertation Research Fellowship, 2014-2015

-Africana feminisms, gender and sexuality; Africana activist theatre in West and Southern Africa, North America and the Caribbean with a current focus on women’s theatre in Jamaica and South Africa; the Black radical tradition in the Americas.
+Africana gender and sexuality; activist theatre in West and Southern Africa, North America and the Caribbean with a current focus on women's theatre in Jamaica and South Africa; the Black radical tradition in the Americas; and popular culture.

 “History and Drama in C.L.R.
 James’ Toussaint L’Ouverture.”
 The C.L.R.
 James Journal 23rd Anniversary Issue, Nos.
 1 & 2 (2014): 38-60.